rbhat35/WISETutorial/README.md

 This project extends the capabilities of the [WISE Toolkit](https://github.com/coc-gatech-newelba/WISETutorial "Previous Generation Toolkit") to support a new class of experiments.

+My [final report](./final_report.pdf "Project Report") contains a summary of the key changes I have made from the previous version of the WISE Toolkit.

 ## Background & Tutorial
 * An introduction to the WISE Toolkit & its uses can be found in [proposal.pdf](./proposal.pdf "Project Proposal").
 Note, this toolkit was designed to support many of the experiments I proposed.
 * A tutorial on how to run experiments & use the toolkit can be found [here](https://www.cc.gatech.edu/~ral3/tutorial2.html "Tutorial").